Supreme Court action on asylum rule denounced as inhumane

 CIUDAD JUAREZ, Mexico (AP) — The U.S. Supreme Court’s clearing of the way for the Trump administration to deny nearly all asylum claims from Central Americans was denounced by immigration advocates as a “death sentence” for the many migrants trying to escape poverty and violence in their homelands.

-The new policy would disallow asylum for anyone who passes through another country on the way to the U.S. without first seeking asylum there.
+The new policy would deny refuge to anyone who passes through another country on the way to the U.S. without first seeking asylum there.

-Migrants who make their way to the U.S. overland from places like Honduras, Guatemala and El Salvador would be largely ineligible under the new rule, along with asylum seekers from Africa, Asia and South America who arrive at the U.S.-Mexican border.
+Migrants who make their way to the U.S. overland from places like Honduras, Guatemala and El Salvador would be largely ineligible, along with asylum seekers from Africa, Asia and South America who try to get in by way of the U.S.-Mexican border.

 “Our Supreme Court is sentencing people to death.
-There are no safeguards, no institutions to stop this cruelty,” the immigration group Al Otro Lado said in a statement.
-The organization provides legal assistance to migrants in San Diego and Tijuana.
+There are no safeguards, no institutions to stop this cruelty,” the immigration-assistance group Al Otro Lado said in a statement.

 The Mexican government likewise called the high court’s action “astonishing.”
-Mexican Foreign Secretary Marcelo Ebrard said he had meetings scheduled Thursday to evaluate what effect it will have on the country.
+The effects of the new policy could fall heavily on Mexico, leaving the country with tens of thousands of poor and desperate migrants with no hope of getting into the U.S.

 Acting U.S. Customs and Border Protection Commissioner Mark Morgan called the Supreme Court’s go-ahead a “big victory” in the Trump administration’s attempt to curb the flow of migrants.

-It was not immediately clear how and when the administration would put the new rule into effect, especially for the 45,000 people who have been turned back to wait out their asylum claims on the Mexican side of the border under yet another new, more stringent U.S. policy.

-A Nicaraguan who has been waiting in Ciudad Juarez to request asylum in the U.S. is among those who would be affected.
-He fled his home country after running afoul of the Nicaraguan government with many acts of civil disobedience.
+A Nicaraguan who has been waiting in Ciudad Juarez to request asylum in the U.S. could be among those who would be affected.
+He said he fled his home country after running afoul of the Nicaraguan government with many acts of civil disobedience.

-He passed through Honduras on his way to the border, meaning he would have to return to that violence-ridden country under the new rules.
-The immigrant asked that his name not be used because a past news report quoting him led to retaliation against family members in Nicaragua.
+He passed through Honduras on his way to the border, meaning he would have to return to that violence-ridden country under the new rule.
+He asked that his name not be used because a past news report quoting him led to retaliation against relatives in Nicaragua.

 “The president of Nicaragua is friends with the president of Honduras, and what the Honduran president could do is send all of the Nicaraguans back to their country,” he said.
 “And me, setting foot in Nicaragua again, what could happen to me is I could get locked up, be detained, and processed in Nicaragua for the crimes that they accuse me of — terrorism and high treason against the government of Nicaragua.”

+It was not immediately clear how and when the Trump administration would put the new rule into effect, especially for the 45,000 people who have been turned back and forced to wait out their asylum requests on the Mexican side of the border under yet another new, more stringent U.S. policy.

-The justices’ order late Wednesday temporarily undoes a lower court ruling that had blocked the new policy in some border states.
+The Supreme Court’s order late Wednesday temporarily undoes a lower court ruling that had blocked the new policy in some border states.
 It means the Trump administration can now enforce the rule everywhere while a legal challenge to it continues.

 The shift reverses decades of U.S. policy.